 The jury is out on whether digital exposure to a destination — no matter how realistic — will prompt the in-person visits that translate into tourism revenue.
 But the VR industry is rushing to improve quality, and companies like Blippar are building 3D VR search engines and tools that allow shoppers to supplement information about a purchase by pointing their phones at an item.

+And travel agencies are sure that many clients would prefer to vacation with a VR viewer rather than take out a quick loan for a vacation IRL.
 VR videos are currently produced by using 24 cameras mounted in a spherical shape, which record enough video so that users can watch from almost any vantage point.
 In early 2016, the Facebook blog noted that to enhance the display of VR content, they “quadrupled the resolution quality of 360 streaming video in VR, while reducing the amount of required network bandwidth by 4x — so videos look clearer and play faster.”

 “The technology seen in ‘Total Recall’ is here now, but the virtual vacation experience…” Sanders pauses.
 “It’s going to take awhile for people to create a long VR journey and make guests feel like they’re really there.”